API Challenges Progress

 Hints

-• In multi-user mode, you need to create an X-CHALLENGER Session first Learn More
+• In multi-user mode, you need to create an X-CHALLENGER Session in order to complete any challenges or make PUT, POST, DELETE requests Learn More

 Solution